Sweet nuggets of ripe pear and chocolate will surprise your taste buds in these delicious pear muffins.

 Then carefully stir in the pears.

-These pear muffins make a unique treat for any bake sale and are a lovely gift to give over the holidays.
+This pear muffin recipe makes a unique treat for any bake sale and are a lovely gift to give over the holidays.

 More recipes using pears